 Information on fixed-charge notices and fines is available in our document on driving offences.

-I received 2 penalty points for a speeding offence in June 2008.
-My driving licence expired in September 2010 but I only renewed it in January 2011.
-If I had renewed my licence immediately, the points would have stayed on my licence until June 2011.
+I received 2 penalty points for a driving offence in June 2010.
+My driving licence expired in September 2012 but I only renewed it in January 2013.
+If I had renewed my licence immediately, the points would have stayed on my licence until June 2013.
 However, the three months during which my licence was expired don't count towards the three year of the penalty points.
-This means the penalty points will remain on my licence until September 2011.
+This means the penalty points remained on my licence until September 2013.

 If you are disqualified from driving for a period of six months as a result of accumulating 12 or more points, the number of points standing endorsed on your licence on the date you are disqualified (i.e. 28 days after the date of issue of written notification from the Department of Transport, Tourism and Sport) will be removed from your licence at the end of the six months.
 This means that if you receive any additional penalty points during the six month disqualification period these points will then be added to your driving licence when the disqualification is lifted and your driving licence returned.

 If you have been notified by the Department of Transport, Tourism and Sport

 that you have been disqualified from driving by virtue of the fact that you